-As you might imagine, life serving overseas is much different than everyday life as a civilian in the United States.
+As you might imagine, serving overseas is very different compared to everyday life as a civilian in the United States.
 However, when a soldier returns home, they are expected to assimilate back into civilian life nearly right away.
 They return to their families, their jobs, and their old lifestyles.

 Though these actions seem like nothing much, many veterans who come back from war often find it difficult, or even impossible, to return to a “normal” life.
 Soldiers who were trained for war feel displaced amongst the common folk.
 Tensions between family members can lead to many issues such as divorce and familial conflicts.

-Disabilities, disorders, and lack of college education is why more than 246,000 veterans are currently jobless.
+Disabilities, disorders, and lack of college education are why more than 246,000 veterans are currently jobless.